Therapy that Responds to Your Singularity

 Anxiety is a natural part of being human, but sometimes it becomes overwhelming, persistent, or difficult to contain.
 It can show up as racing thoughts, physical tension, avoidance, overthinking, or a constant sense that something is about to go wrong.

 In this work, the aim is not simply to manage or suppress anxiety, as that often causes it to reappear in another form.
 Instead, we take time to explore what may be driving it.
-When anxiety is approached gradually, something new can begin to be understood and put into words.
+You can read more about this approach in my blog, Why am I anxious?, which explores how anxiety can be approached differently.

 Over time, this can reduce its grip and allow for a steadier, freer way of moving through life.